-FIGURE 63 THIRTY DAY MORTALITY AFTER ADMISSION TO HOSPITAL FOR HEART ATTACK 2013 (OR NEAREST YEAR)
+FIGURE 57 THIRTY DAY MORTALITY AFTER ADMISSION TO HOSPITAL FOR HEART ATTACK 2013 (OR NEAREST YEAR) Source: OECD Government at a Glance 2017

 - Case-fatality rates for people admitted to hospital following an acute myocardial infarction (heart attack) have significantly decreased between 2006 and 2013. - Case-fatality rates in Ireland fell by almost 30 per cent between 2006 and 2013.
 Ireland is close to but slightly better than the European average.